DavidGracias/VoiceTechnologyProject/README.md

           keeps track of previous response
     quizTryCount - int
-          keeps track of backup quizzes if user rejects first provided quiz quizInfo1 - string
+          keeps track of backup quizzes if user rejects first provided quiz termFirst - boolean
+          keeps track of the side of the card being read quizInfo1 - string
           keeps track of quiz type or username quizInfo2 - string